kevinbdsouza/Connexus/README.md

 # Connexus
-An Integrated Multi-scale Framework for Implementing Economically Feasible Pathways to Landscape Connectivity in Working Agricultural Systems
+An Integrated Multi-scale Framework for Economically Feasible Landscape Connectivity in Working Agricultural Systems

 ## Overview

 Connexus is a comprehensive framework for optimizing agricultural landscapes by balancing economic profitability with ecological connectivity.
 The project integrates: